Students travelling to Dharamsala, India in 2017

 The quaint village streets of Macleodganj, Himachal Pradesh, India.

-One Two Café
+Breakfast at One Two Café

 One Two Café Mcleodganj Interesting people and a good Cappuccino started off our day and a very good note.